dailydrip/uhura/README.md

 {
   "status": "500",
-  "data": null, /* or optional error payload */ "message": "Error xyz has occurred"
+  "data": null, /* or optional error payload */ "error": "Error xyz has occurred"
 }
 ```
+Note that an error status code can be any 4xx or 5xx status code.

 ## Suppress Annoying Warnings